-When he and those with him, came to get their sentence of death, their indictments were read, wherein they had their fentences, as their common form then was, viz. " Having cast off all fear of God, " and acted to and fo, and therefore deserved to be " punished so and so:" He said to the clerk, Halt; and (pointing to apostate Sir George Mackenzie then advocate) faid, " The man that hath caused that paper to be drawn in that form, hath done it contrary to the light of his own conscience; for he knows I " have been a fearer of God from my infancy; but I 66 fay, the man that took the holy Bible in his hand, and f. i.l., that it would never be well with the land, " till that book was destroyed, with many other; wicked expressions and actions in his life; I say, " he is the man that has cast off all fear of God."
-The advocate flormed at this; but did not deny the truth of it, knowing that he had thus expressed himfelf, in some of his wicked mad fits.
-There is yet alive, an old reverend minister in the fouth of Sco land, was witness to this, and can affert the truth of it, who feveral times fince had faid, that he admired the composedness and confidence of Mr. Cargil While in prison, he had written more at large, though he was thort, marrowy, and fententious in preaching, praying, and writing, as may be feen in his few public letters, his last short speech, and what he spake upon the scaffold, published in the Cloud of Witnesses, which I wish from my heart, that all the Lord's people would narrowly and ferioufly perufe; they have been very useful and edifying to me and many others.
+When he and those with him, came to get their sentence of death, their indictments were read, wherein they had their fentences, as their common form then was, viz. " Having cast off all fear of God, " and acted fo and fo, and therefore deferved to be " punished so and so:" He said to the Clark, Halt; and (pointing to apostate Sir George Mackinze then advocate) faid, "The man that has caufed that paper " to be drawn in that form, hath done it contrary to " the light of his own conscience; for he knows I " have been a fearer of God from my infancy; but I " fay, the man that took the holy Bible in his hand, "and faid, that it would never be well with the land " till that book was destroyed, with many other " wicked expressions and actions in his life; I fay, "he is the man that has cast off all fear of God."
+The advocate stormed at this; but did not deny the truth of it, knowing that he had thus expressed himfelf, in some of his wicked mad fits.
+There is yet alive an old reverend minister in the fouth of Scotland. was witness to this and can affert the truth of it, who feveral times fince had faid, that he admited the composedness and confidence of Mr. Cargill.
+While in prison, he had written more at large, though he was thort, marrowy, and fententious in preaching, praying, and writing, as may be feen in his few public letters, his last short speech, and what he spake upon the fcaffold, published in the Cloud of Witnesses, which I wish from my heart, that all the Lord's people would narrowly and feriously peruse; they have been very useful and edifying to me and many others.
 His more large paper was taken from him, by the wicked cursed keepers, of that time; his short speech left behind him, he wrote that morning before he died, before eight of the clock, that the doors were opened, and he was to fuffer that day.

-He and these worthies murdered with him, got their sentences of death the day before, wherein these admirable and very rare sentences are to be sound, viz.
-That that day was the most joyful day in all his life; and that he had not been without an affurance of his interest in Christ, these thirty years, nor long out of his presence; and, that he never durst undertake to preach Christ and salvation to others, until he was sure of his own.
-Ohr if all our ministers had taken this course, there had been less desection among us; and, I hat it was long since he durst have ventured upon death and eternity, but death remained somewhat terrible, but now the terror of that was taken away, and by virtue of the mercies of God, and merits of Christ, he had a conscience as quiet and calm as if he had never finned.
+He and these worthies murdered with him, got their sentences of death the day before, wherein these admirable and very rare sentences are to be found, viz.
+That that day was the most joyful day in all his life; and that he had not been without an assurance of his interest in Christ these thirty years, nor long out of his presence; and, that he never durst undertake to preach Christ and salvation to others until he was sure of his own.
+Oh! if all our ministers had taken this course, there had been less desection among us; and, That it was long since he durst have ventured upon death and eternity, but death remained somewhat terrible, but now the terror of that was taken away, and by virtue of the mercies of God, and merits of Christ, he had a conscience as quiet and calm as if he never had finned.